juwkim/push_swap/README.md

 ```

 ## checker
-* A program named **checker** which receives a list of integers into the stack a
+* A program named **checker** which receives a list of integers into the stack a.
 The first argument should be at the top of the stack a.
 * If no argument is given checker stops and displays nothing.
 * Checker will then wait and read instructions on the stdin, each instruction will be followed by newline separator.
 Once all the instructions have been read, checker will execute them on the stack received as an argument.
 * After executing those instructions, if stack a is actually sorted and b is empty, then
 checker must display "OK" followed by a newline separator on the stdout.
 * In case of error, **checker** must display "Error" followed by a newline separator on the stderr.
-* Errors include for example: some arguments are not integer, some arguments are
-	bigger than integer, and/or there are duplicates.
+* Errors include for example: some arguments are not integer, some arguments are bigger than integer, and/or there are duplicates.

 ### checker example
 ```